 Mountain hut (dinner and breakfast)

 The trek ends with a modest half-day stage to the road.
-To avoid the AV1's via ferrata finish over the Schiara massif we take the straightforward path to Rif Bianchet, then the wide track to La Pissa.
-We catch the local bus to Belluno.
+The Alta Via 1 trail splits soon after Pian de Fontana; we avoid the via ferrata variant over the Schiara massif, instead following a straightforward path to Rifugio Bianchet, then the wide track to La Pissa for the local bus to Belluno.
 The city comes as a contrast to the calm of the trek, being a lively place very much in an Italian style.
-We suggest a lively, informal restaurant in the middle of town.

 Hotel in Belluno (Breakfast)

-Enjoy your last breakfast in Belluno and look round the old towns before departing.
+Enjoy your last breakfast in Belluno and look around the old town before departing.
 The train to Venice makes it easy to keep exploring and we can advise on further travel in Italy.
-Congratulations on the AV1!
+Congratulations on completing the AV1!

 Make the trip shorter